mcousin/tippspiel/backlog.md

 * move ranking page to GET /community/1

 ## In Progress
+* create template for starting page at GET /users/1
 * make sure form for bets on matchdays view works also for non-existing bets
 * limit access rights for non-admin users (!=admin=>redirect_to_where??? last page?)